 9 The word of the Lord came to me, saying, 10 “Take from the exiles, Heldai, of Tobijah, and of Jedaiah, an offering and on the same day, go into the house of Josiah the son of Zephaniah, where they have come from Babylon.

-11 Yes, take silver and gold, and make crowns, and set them on the head of Joshua the son of Jehozadak, the high priest; 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall grow up from this place; and he shall build the temple of the Lord.
-13 He shall build the temple of the Lord; and shall bear the glory, and shall sit and rule on his throne; and he shall be a priest on his throne; and the counsel of peace shall be between them both.
+11 Yes, take silver and gold, and make crowns and set them on the head of Joshua the son of Jehozadak, the high priest, 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall branch out from this place, and he shall build the temple of the Lord.
+13 He shall build the temple of the Lord and shall bear the glory and shall sit and rule on his throne, and he shall be a priest on his throne, and the counsel of peace shall be between them both.

 14 The crowns shall be to Helem, and to Tobijah, and to Jedaiah, and to Hen the son of Zephaniah, as a memorial in the temple of the Lord.
 15 Those who are far off shall come and build in the temple of the Lord, and you shall know that the Lord of Hosts has sent me to you.
 This will happen, if you will diligently obey the voice of the Lord your God.’ ”

 1 In the fourth year of king Darius, the word of the Lord came to Zechariah in the fourth day of the ninth month, the month of Chislev.
 2 The people of Bethel sent Sharezer and Regem Melech and their men to entreat the Lord’s favor, 3 and to speak to the priests of the house of the Lord of Hosts and to the prophets, saying, “Should I weep in the fifth month, separating myself, as I have done these many years?”